The 153rd Open will take place at Royal Portrush from 13-20 July, marking the third time the Championship has been held there.

 There is no public car parking at Royal Portrush or in the immediate surrounding area.
 All public parking will be located at The Open Park & Ride facilities, where dedicated buses will be available to transport spectators to the course.
 The main public car parks are grass and the double decker buses used to transport spectators to and from the course all have low floor access and are fitted with a ramp.
 Spectators displaying a Blue Badge (or equivalent Accessible Parking Permit) will be directed to park in the area of the car park closest to the bus stop.

-Spectators choosing to travel to the event by car or motorcycle will be directed to The Open Park & Ride sites by Variable Messaging Signs (VMS) and specific black and yellow event signs provided by The AA.
+Spectators choosing to travel to the Championship by car or motorcycle will be directed to The Open Park & Ride sites by Variable Messaging Signs (VMS) and specific black and yellow event signs provided by The AA.

 Spectators are advised to switch off satellite navigation systems and follow the appropriate signage.